jamditis/pocketlink/README.md

 ## **Features**

+* **Multiple interaction modes:** Choose how PocketLink behaves - auto-copy to clipboard, manual copy from popup, or hybrid fallback mode.
 * **Seamless integration:** Adds a "Create shortlink" option directly to your right-click context menu.
-* **Instant clipboard access:** The generated shortlink is automatically copied to your clipboard.
+* **Modern clipboard access:** Uses Chrome's official offscreen API for secure, reliable clipboard operations.
+* **Smart fallback system:** Automatically switches to alternative methods if your preferred mode fails.
 * **Secure storage:** Your Bit.ly access token is stored safely using chrome.storage.sync, allowing it to sync across your devices.
-* **Minimalist design:** No popups, no extra tabs.
-Just a simple success notification.
+* **Beautiful design:** Dark-themed interface with glass card effects and gradient styling.
 * **Privacy-focused:** The extension only requests the permissions it absolutely needs to function and does not track your browsing activity.

 ![PocketLink logo](https://i.imgur.com/1iq2XKj.png)